The Alabama Middle District has two types of judges.

 Secure the blessings of liberty.
 The Latin phrase macte virtute means, “well done.”

 The Frank M. Johnson, Jr. U.S. Courthouse Complex is staffed daily and open Monday through Friday from 8 a.m. to 5 p.m., except for legal holidays.
-The U.S.General Services Administration website has more information about the architecture and history of the complex of the FMJ complex.
+The U.S.General Services Administration website has more information about the architecture and history of the FMJ complex.

 The United States District Court for the Middle District of Alabama also has two other courthouses.
 The Federal Building & U.S. Courthouse at 100 West Troy Street, Dothan, Alabama, and the G.W.
 Andrews Federal Building & U.S. Courthouse at 701 Avenue A in Opelika, Alabama, are open when court is in session.